RetroReversing/retroReversing/pages/leaks/DsiWare.md

 * **20100930** - Contains Karuta
 * **20110922** - Contains a debug version of Knife (**SPD-05577_KQ9J_DEBUG_2011_0915_1547.tad**) and debug documentation for it

-## DsiWare Titles included
+## DSiWare Titles included
 The DSiWare included in both **20090722** and **20090925** folders are listed in the table below along with their name in both Japanese and English.

-FileName | DsiWare Name
+FileName | DSiWare Name
 ---|---
 KAAJ_SPD-02799.tad | AQUARIO (Art Style シリーズ)
 KADJ_SPD-02799.tad | DECODE (Art Style シリーズ)